archphile/thepenguin/content/post/2018-12-29-getting-my-life-back-part-three-self-hosting-my-personal-data.md

 However, it doesn't mean that self-hosting this information provides better security.

-A Nextcloud server requires a linux machine with various services running on it and one **should take care of its configuration** to make it as secure as possible.
+A Nextcloud server requires a Linux machine with various services running on it and one **should take care of its configuration** to make it as secure as possible.